 - Abrupt changes in mood

 - Increased anxiety

 - Unwarranted hostility

-Failing to seek treatment for dual diagnosis can ultimately lead to a wide range of negative outcomes for sufferers.
+Failing to seek treatment for a co-occurring disorder can ultimately lead to a wide range of negative outcomes for sufferers.
 Additionally, it is possible for a person to experience adversity if treatment is received, yet does not effectively care for both the presenting mental health and substance abuse problems.
-Below are examples of what can transpire if an individual does not receive proper treatment for dual diagnosis:
+Below are examples of what can happen when an individual does not receive proper treatment for co-occurring disorders: